 PXX is an important negative immunoregulatory factor that was expressed by tumor cells and reduces the body’s immune response.
 Antibodies that bind to PXX and block its signaling pathway can be used as therapeutics for the treatment of carcinoma.
 In this case, our designed PXX antibody achieved an affinity of 10-11 M, which provided a novel anti-PXX antibody and candidate drugs.
 The time period and cost for antibody discovery were greatly reduced using this computational designing method.

 ii.
 Antibody library construction for a target protein

-For protein CXX, we implemented a novel approach to construct antibody library: The frameworks and complementary determinant regions (CDRs) were extract from antibody structures and sequences.
-Using frameworks as templates, we assembled CDRs onto the frameworks to construct an antibody library and the antibody structures were modeled from their homologous protein structures.
+For protein CXX, we implemented a novel approach to construct antibody library: We extracted the frameworks and complementary determinant regions (CDRs) were extract from antibody structures and sequences.
+Using frameworks as templates, we assembled CDRs onto the frameworks to construct an antibody library, and the antibody structures were modeled from their homologous protein structures.
 The antibodies were docked onto the CXX protein and ranked according to the interaction energy.
 We then constructed an antibody library with around 106 antibody sequences according to the results.
 These sequences were synthesized and screened.
 The functionally active molecules were then obtained for further research.

 iii.
 Antibody discovery through bioinformatics analysis for Z virus infection

 Blood samples were collected on the 6th and 13th day after Z virus infection.
-The antibody repertoire were sequenced.
+The antibody repertoire was sequenced.
 The NGS data was analyzed and clustered to get germline and CDR information.
-By comparing the results from two samples we selected top 50 differentially expressed antibodies.
-Then the antibody genes were synthesized, expressed and characterized in HEK cells.
+By comparing the results from two samples, we were able to select the top 50 differentially expressed antibodies.
+Then, the antibody genes were synthesized, expressed, and characterized in HEK cells.
 The active antibody to Z virus was screened using immune repertoire sequencing method.